go-kata/kinit/README.md

 }
 ```

-Here `Type` returns a type of object to create, `Parameters` returns types of other objects required to this
+Here `Type` returns a type of object to create, `Parameters` returns types of other objects required to create
-object creation (dependencies) and finally `Create` creates and returns a new object and its destructor (use
+this object and finally `Create` creates and returns a new object and its destructor (use`kdone.Noop`, not nil,
-`kdone.Noop`, not nil, if object has no destructor).
+if object has no destructor).

-To register a new constructor in container use `kinit.Provide` method (or `ctr.Provide` for local containers).
+To register a constructor in the container use `kinit.Provide` method.
-There are also `kinit.MustProvide` method (or `ctr.MustProvide` for local containers) that panics on error.

-Container allows to have only one constructor for each type.
+The container allows to have only one constructor for each type.
 However, the `reflect.Type` is the interface, and
 you can implement it as you want, e.g. as following:

 ```go